kkrt-labs/kakarot/docs/general/decode_a_cairo_trace.md

 # How to decode a Cairo trace

-When there is a error in a cairo program, the VM throws something like:
+When there is an error in a cairo program, the VM throws something like:

 ```shell
 Cairo traceback (most recent call last):